buildspace/buildspace-projects/NFT_Collection/Section_3/Lesson_1_What_Is_On_Chain_Data.md

  🖼  What are SVGs
 -------------------

 A common way to store NFT data for images is using an SVG.
-An SVG is an image, but the image itself is built with code.
+A SVG is an image, but the image itself is built with code.

 For example, here's a really simple SVG that renders a black box with some white text in the middle.